-For more than thirty years, EnviroServ has managed waste across the full spectrum of the food and beverage industries, including wine, vegetable oil, and fruit juice producers, cereal and vegetable processors, meat, poultry, dairy, and fish and seafood producers and downstream processors and packagers.
+For more than thirty eight years, EnviroServ has managed waste across the full spectrum of the food and beverage industries, including wine, vegetable oil, and fruit juice producers, cereal and vegetable processors, meat, poultry, dairy, and fish and seafood producers and downstream processors and packagers.

 In these and other organisations, such as those in the commercial, retail, leisure, and education sectors where food is made or packaged for sale, there is a high ratio of product-specific waste.
 Not only does this mean that the generation of the waste is unavoidable, but also that the amount and kind of waste produced, which consists primarily of the organic residue of processed raw materials, cannot really be altered if the quality of the finished product is to remain consistent.